TRAC Frequently Asked Questions (FAQs)

-Fermilab TRAC participants may register for optional graduate credit course hours through the University of St. Francis (Joliet, Illinois) starting in Spring 2019 at https://www.stfrancis.edu/real/experiential/.
+Fermilab TRAC participants may register for optional graduate credit course hours through the University of St. Francis (Joliet, Illinois) at https://www.stfrancis.edu/real/experiential/.
 It is possible for Illinois educators to receive professional development hours (PDHs) in lieu of graduate credit hours.

 Will I be able to use my own laptop while at Fermilab?
 Do I need to bring a laptop with me to Fermilab?
 What else should I bring?

 We will provide the necessary tools and computers you need to do work on your project.
 You can bring your own laptop onsite.
 Depending on your specific work and your mentor, you may be able to use your own laptop for your work, but you may not have the right software to make this possible.
 You may also want to use your own laptop if you plan to work on your own educational materials.